ljleb/sd-webui-neutral-prompt/README.md

 ### Using the `AND_SALT` Keyword

-The `AND_SALT` keyword introduces a unique process called saliency-aware noise blending.
+The `AND_SALT` keyword can be used to invoke saliency-aware noise blending.
 It spotlights and accentuates areas of high-activation in the output.

 Consider this example prompt utilizing `AND_SALT`: